Listen, You’ve Gotta Stop Watching Videos With Volume On In Public

-In order to coexist without needing a monthly weekly daily Purge, we have to honor an unspoken social contract.
+In order to coexist without needing a monthly weekly daily version of The Purge, we have to honor an unspoken social contract.
 That contract is always changing and evolving to fit the times.
 Things that were okay socially 20-years ago are deemed inappropriate now.
 Things that were inappropriate 20 years ago are all good in 2018.
 It shifts constantly and there’s nothing that makes you seem old like ranting about what people should or shouldn’t do.

-But sometimes, every once in a while… you have to rant.
-You have to go full Larry David and rage, rage against the burning of the fabric that binds us all together.
+But there are times, every once in a blue moon, when a rant is needed.
+When you just have to go full Larry David and rage, rage against the burning of the fabric that binds us all together.
 You have to look over from your peaceful coffee at 7am, see a surfbro colonizing the whole shop with the sounds the Kookslams clip he’s watching on Instagram, and decide, “This is the battle I’m going to fight.”

 So you walk up to him, knowing that you’re about to act like a killjoy but reminding yourself that it was your joy that was killed by his full volume clip in the first place, and say, “Dude, can you put on headphones?
 Please?”

 It’s the right thing to do.
 It’s your flag in the ground.
 And the people will cheer for you and treat you like a valiant champion and shower you with vanilla sugar and stir sticks.
 Because, like you, they despise anyone listening to their phones at full volume in public.
-They despise it with a white hot hatred.
+They despise it with a white-hot hatred.

 On the much-beloved podcast My Favorite Murder they talk about “sociopath tests” — little riddles or behavior traits that reveal an utter lack of empathy.
 Let’s call this one the “phone/volume/public space exam.”
 It’s very simple, no complicated quizzes required.
 If someone is doing it, you can bet they’re a murderer.
 At least 90% of the time.